TomHarrop/ird-5acc-paper/ms/manuscript.md

 We have used principal component (PC) analysis to group genes that behave similarly in the various species.
 The first PC successfully groups genes that are co-expressed across the species.
 Many transcription factor families are enriched among those genes ***(Fig-05, Suppl-Fig-01)***.

+### AP2

+AP2 genes [***here a good review of ap2s?***] are the most differentially expressed between Branch and Spikelet meristems.
+Many AP2 genes are upregulated in the branch meristem.

 . **Presentation of the stage/time course, checking some genes by Q-PCR (perhaps other genes necessary which could be include in the next fluidgm)**